5 Really Simple Ways to Get to Know Your Subscribers

 Little things like this can help you determine the kind of content and information your subscribers need, allowing you to provide more of the good stuff.

-Create and email course or challenge
+Offer an email course or challenge

 With Sendlane’s automation feature, you can create email courses or challenges to drip out over a certain number of days.
 Within each email, you can offer a new tip or challenge that encourages your subscribers to act.